MichaelCurrin/learn-to-code/Scripting languages/JavaScript/README.md

 JavaScript libraries can be loaded and run in the browser and also on the command-line.
 They can often run on both, though you may get limited benefit from running backend code in a browser or trying to build a frontend with no browser to view it in.

+### Convenience

 - jQuery
+    - Widely used, as jQuery makes it easy to do actions like selecting and updating elements or fetching resources, by using light code.
+    - the JavaScript executed internally by jQuery works great across browsers (which each have their own implementation of how things work in JS).
+So you don't have to worry about that.
     - [Official page](https://jquery.com/)
         - >The Write Less, Do More, JavaScript Library
         - The homepage shows example uses.